Hemmingsson/FacePause/README.md

  </a>
  <br> <br>

-Or download this [release](https://github.com/Hemmingsson/Face-Pause/releases/download/0.1/FacePause.zip) and load it as an unpacked extension in Chrome.
+Or download the zip from this [release](https://github.com/Hemmingsson/Face-Pause/releases/tag/0.1) unzip it and load it as an unpacked extension in Chrome.

 ## Notice